DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/28 Restrict Edit Operations/20 Prohibit Individual Operations.md

     </tr>
     <tr>
         <td>addShapeFromToolbox</td>
-        <td>A user starts dragging a shape from the toolbox / The UI component determines the visibility of a shape in the context toolbox.</td>
+        <td>The UI component determines the visibility of a shape in the toolbox or context toolbox.</td>
         <td><a href="/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/editing/#allowAddShape">allowAddShape</a></td>
     </tr>
     <tr>